Mare (band)

 Mare were a Canadian band from Toronto, who fused sludge metal with more experimental traits such as jazz, unusual time signatures and Gregorian chant.
 Mare, consisted of Tyler Semrick-Palmateer on vocals and guitar, Rob Shortil on bass, and Caleb Collins on drums.
 The band recorded and released several demos, one of which was re-issued by Hydra Head Records in 2004 as an EP.
 They also contributed a cover of the track "Night Goat" on the We Reach: The Music of the Melvins compilation.

 In 2015, Caleb and Tyler reformed the band as a two-piece.

+The band played at Prague Death Mass in 2023.